Paso County Fair

 of that car will be disqualified from the event, and lose all points and

 money for the event.

-No driver may get out of their car or stop on the racing surface to argue
+situation such as a fire), NO driver may get out of their car or stop on the racing surface to argue

 or discuss a race situation with the flagman or officials.
 1st

 violation of this rule will result in $100 fine.
 2nd violation

 will result in disqualification from that race.
 3rd violation

 will result in a one (1) race suspension.
 Any subsequent violation will